Splunk Security

 Despite innovations like next-generation anti-malware solutions, threat intelligence feeds, and government collaboration initiatives and mandates such as zero trust, many of these attack techniques evade even the most innovative security tools today.
 For example, malware is polymorphic and programmed to avoid common signatures and rules, and we know that the perimeter-based defense mechanisms have not worked for a while now.

-Fast detecting and responding to security events takes a lot of work.
+– Fast detection and response to security events take a lot of work.
 A security analyst can spend hours on an alert.
 Multiply that by the hundreds of security alerts they deal with daily.
-For example, it’s common for an analyst to spend 90 minutes on average to investigate and contain a single phishing alert.
+For example, it’s common for an analyst to spend 90 minutes on average investigating and containing a single phishing alert.

-On top of that, a SOC could receive hundreds of phishing emails in a given day.
-Security analysts are overwhelmed with many phishing alerts to investigate and respond to.
-It takes too long to process each before the potential threat could cause damage manually.
+– In addition, a SOC could receive hundreds of phishing emails in a given day.
+Security analysts are overwhelmed with phishing alerts to investigate and respond to.
+It takes too long to process each before the potential threat can cause damage manually.
 Phishing emails are a great starting point for Splunk SOAR to reply with low-code playbooks automatically.

 Splunk Security & Splunk ES: The Way, Forward